oyisco/OntopChallange/README.md

 4. Install PostgresSQL

 How to import the project to your IDE
-1. Clone the code form git ropository using https://github.com/oyisco/OntopChallange.git
+1. Clone the code from git repository using https://github.com/oyisco/OntopChallange.git
-2. Import the code inot the IDE
+2. Import the code into the IDE
-3. Meven Clean
+3. Maven Clean
 4. Maven Install
-5.Run the project from IDE.

 Running the application locally
 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the main method in the de.codecentric.springbootsample.Application class from your IDE.